An Asymmetric Double-Degenerate Type Ia Supernova Explosion with a Surviving Companion Star: Analysis

 While the previous model does an excellent job at reproducing the narrow [\ion{Ca}{2}] features, it does require significant velocity offsets between the [\ion{Fe}{2}] and [\ion{Ni}{2}] distributions ($-2230$~km~s$^{-1}$ and $-3510$~km~s$^{-1}$, respectively for the blue component, and $840$~km~s$^{-1}$ and $-860$~km~s$^{-1}$, respectively for the red component).
-While this is not unheard of for SN~Ia \citet{Maguire18}, we also perform a fit with fewer total parameters to see if we can reproduce the feature (\autoref{f:neb_fit_strict}).
+While similar velocity offsets of $\sim 1000$~km~s$^{-1}$ have been observed in some SNe~Ia \citep{Maguire18}, we also perform a fit with fewer total parameters to see if we can reproduce the feature (\autoref{f:neb_fit_strict}).
 Here we have forced [\ion{Fe}{2}] and [\ion{Ni}{2}] to have the same velocities and velocity widths.
 With the restrictions, we find best-fit velocities of $-2330$~km~s$^{-1}$ and $770$~km~s$^{-1}$ for the blue and red components, respectively (similar to those derived for [\ion{Fe}{2}] in our previous fit.
 We can see that in \autoref{f:neb_fit_strict} with the blue component of [\ion{Ni}{2}] forced to a higher velocity, its amplitude must be decreased, and the velocity width of broad [\ion{Ca}{2}] must be increased to compensate for the lack of flux near 7320\AA.
 This fit replicates the narrow features in the spectrum well and requires a slightly larger velocity width for the narrow component of [\ion{Ca}{2}] of $340\pm30$~km~s$^{-1}$ (compared with $180\pm40$~km~s$^{-1}$ from the previous fit).
 However, the red shoulder of the red [\ion{Ca}{2}] component is not well reproduced by this more restrictive fit.
 Regardless of the complexity of the fit, it is clear that multiple velocity components of each element are required to reproduce the observed 7300\AA\ emission feature.